 Check to see that all electronics in the vehicle are working properly (e.g. dash light, 12-volt power supply, interior lights).
 If everything is working properly, I would either test all the fuses (using a test light or a voltage meter is the fastest way to do that) or return the vehicle to the person who did the work.

 This isn’t common but it does happen.
 After driving for a while on the highway, your exhaust can get extremely hot; if you then happen to drive through a deep puddle, it is possible for water to cool the oxygen sensor too quickly and crack the material inside the sensor.
 The oxygen sensor is located under the vehicle, usually in or near the catalytic converter where the temperature can exceed 600 degrees.
 If this sounds like your scenario, take your car to the dealer or your local mechanic.

-6. Do you have excessive humidity in your car caused by a water leak?
 Water on the front or back carpet in your car will often be coming from the front of the car somewhere; water flows towards the back because of acceleration, and because the floor is tapered towards the rear of the vehicle.
 If the water is only visible on the rear carpet, the leak may be in the rear of the vehicle.

 The most common cause of a water leak is the windshield; sometimes a newly replaced windshield will leak.